 Ovace offers may be in the form of a printable coupon, rebate, savings card, trial offer, or free samples.
 Some offers may be printed right from a website, others require registration, completing a questionnaire, or obtaining a sample from the doctor's office.

-Ovace Savings Card: Eligible commercially insured patients may pay as little as $20 per fill on each of up to 12 prescriptions; for additional information contact the program at 347-766-9883.
+Ovace Savings Card: Eligible commercially insured patients may pay as little as $25 per 30-day fill; offer valid for 12 prescriptions; for additional information contact the program at 347-766-9883.

 - Applies to: